800-450-6118

 bad doctor

-1. Doctors were unable to completely cut the tissue (the transverse carpal ligament) they intended.
+1. The doctor was unable to completely cut the tissue (the transverse carpal ligament) they intended.

 2. The surgery had to be terminated prematurely (usually due to respiratory or bleeding complications).

-1. By 2 years, carpal tunnel symptoms returned.
+1. By the second year, carpal tunnel symptoms returned.

 2. Complications (such as nerve damage, excessive bleeding, infection) were so great that the surgery wasn't worth the trouble.